Azure/azure-powershell/src/ResourceManager/HDInsight/Commands.HDInsight/help/New-AzHDInsightClusterConfig.md

 ```

 ## DESCRIPTION
-The **New-AzureRmHDInsightClusterConfig** cmdlet creates a non-persisted object that describes an Azure HDInsight cluster configuration.
+The **New-AzHDInsightClusterConfig** cmdlet creates a non-persisted object that describes an Azure HDInsight cluster configuration.

 ## EXAMPLES